lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 In the main "while(true)" loop, the inference results from the face detection model are used as input to the head pose detection model.

-1. Fetch results then start the loop to iterate through them.
+1. The results are fetched and the loop to iterate through them started.

 ```cpp
 for (auto && face : FaceDetection.results) {
 ```

-2. Check to see if the head pose model is enabled.
+2. A check is made to see if the head pose model is enabled.
 If so, then get the ROI for the face by clipping the face location from the input image frame.

 ```cpp
    if (AgeGender.enabled() || HeadPose.enabled()) {